Estate Planning Fundamentals

-In the absence of any planning to the contrary, your estate will be distributed according to Florida's laws of intestacy.
-This so-called "default" estate plan might not reflect your wishes.
-However, if you do plan in advance, you can have your estate administered according to your preferences.
+In the absence of any planning to the contrary, your estate will be distributed according to Florida’s laws of intestacy.
+This so-called “default” estate plan might not reflect your wishes.
+However, with advance planning, your estate will be administered according to your preferences.

 A last will and testament is one part of a comprehensive estate plan.
-If a person dies without a will, they are said to have died "intestate" and state law will determine how their assets will be distributed.
+If a person dies without a will, he/she is said to have died “intestate” and state law will determine how the assets will be distributed.
 Some things you should know about wills:

-A will can be used to nominate the guardians of your minor children in the event that they are orphaned.
+For parents of minor children, a will is a critical document, as it can be used to nominate the guardians of your minor children, should they be orphaned.
 All parents of minor children should document their choice of guardians.
-If you leave the appointment of guardian to chance, you might cause a substantial amount of family infighting, and your children could end up with the wrong guardians.
+Without doing so, it is possible to cause family infighting, or to leave your children in the care of the wrong guardians.

 Trusts can serve a variety of legal, personal, investment or tax planning purposes.
 At the most basic level, a trust is a legal entity with at least three parties involved: the trust-maker (the grantor or settlor), trust manager (the trustee), and the trust beneficiary.
 Sometimes, all three parties are one person or a married couple.
-In the case of a revocable living trust, a person may create a trust and name themselves as the current trustee to manage the trust assets for themselves as a beneficiary.
+In the case of a revocable living trust, a person may create a trust and name himself or herself as the current trustee to manage the trust assets, as well as be the beneficiary of such assets.

 A power of attorney is a legal document giving one person (the attorney-in-fact) the legal right to do certain things on behalf of another person who grants those powers.
 A power of attorney may be very broad or may be very limited and specific.
 All powers of attorney terminate upon the death of the principle, and may terminate when the principal becomes incapacitated.
 When the intent is to designate a back-up decision-maker in the event of incapacity, then a durable power of attorney should be used.
 Durable powers of attorney should be frequently updated, because banks and other financial institutions may hesitate to honor a power of attorney that is more than one year old.